Harshitham195/Harshitham195/README.md

 Interested in discussing opportunities in analytics or software testing?
 Let’s connect on [LinkedIn](https://www.linkedin.com/in/hmadihalli/) or via email at harshitham195@gmail.com.

-Thank you for visiting—I look forward to connecting with you!
+Thank you for visiting - I look forward to connecting with you!

 <h3 align="left">Delving Into My Expertise:</h3>